ottonello/P3-behavioral-cloning/writeup_report.md

 My project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
+* generators.py containing generators and data augmentation functions.
 * model.h5 containing a trained convolution neural network
+* model.json containing the architecture of the model
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md summarizing the results

 ####2.
 Submssion includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing